Yoz Grahame's Unresolvable Discrepancy

 Should have died before it got old

-Posted: March 3rd, 2003 Comments Off
+Posted: March 3rd, 2003 Comments Off on Should have died before it got old

 The Guardian have started putting bits of the weekly Guide (a mini-glossy supplement to the Saturday bundle) online.
 About bloody time too.
-They’re only doing the features so far, so I can’t link to Jacques Peretti’s superb column in the “Clubs” section (which, this week, was actually about clubs, unlike what he’s been writing the rest of the time).
+They’re only doing the features so far, illness so I can’t link to Jacques Peretti’s superb column in the “Clubs” section (which, this week, was actually about clubs, unlike what he’s been writing the rest of the time).
 However, I can link to David Stubbs’ article about the BritPop rockumentary Live Forever, which contains this gem:

 The thesis of Live Forever is that, following an early-90s period when music was in “the doldrums” (Radiohead, Suede, Massive Attack, My Bloody Valentine, rubbish like that), British pride was reasserted, Albion reawakened with the emergence of those Colchester cockney cocksparrers Blur and those mad for it mad bastards from Madchester, Oasis.